cran/PRECAST/README.md

 For an example of typical PRECAST usage, please see our [Package Website](https://feiyoung.github.io/PRECAST/index.html) for a demonstration and overview of the functions included in PRECAST.

 # NEWs
+PRECAST version 1.6.4 (2024-01-24)
+* Update `IntegrateSpaData()` to make it able to remove unwanted variations for all genes rather than only variable genes.

 PRECAST version 1.6.2 (2023-08-02)
 * Update the code to ensure compatibility with Seurat V5.